stephenreynolds/optionsheet/README.md

 ## OptionSheet Frontend

-A work-in-progress tool for logging and analyzing options portfolios.
+A web app for logging and analyzing options portfolios.

 Frontend built with React and styled-components.
 Backend built with Express and PostgreSQL.